zah20/pwmgr/README.md

           * This feature is experimental & has not been thoroughly tested yet.
 Although there are no observable bugs but if you do encounter one, please report to my email.

+    pwmgr import csv [filename]

+          Imports csv formatted data from the specified file.
+          There shouldn't be any csv header & the fields must be in the following order: "site","password","username"
+          Fields must be enclosed in double quotes, & there should not be any spaces in between commas.

+    pwmgr export csv [filename]

+          Exports all entries in database to the specified file in csv format.

     pwmgr [sync, -y] [enable | disable]